thespation/lista-compras-android/README_EN.md

 | **Android Gradle Plugin** | 8.3.2 | Android build plugin |
 | **localStorage** | Web API | Data persistence and backups |

-> No external frameworks, no database, no server, no internet.
+> No external frameworks, no database, no server.
+Data saved 100% on the device.

 ---

 ## 🏗️ Architecture

-The app is a **Single Page Application (SPA)** built with React and bundled by esbuild into a single ~263KB `index.html`.
+The app is a **Single Page Application (SPA)** built with React and bundled by esbuild into a single ~266KB `index.html`.
 This file is loaded by a native Android `WebView`.

 ### Java ↔ JavaScript Bridge